MarinaGavrilaki/PythonBasics/README.md

 # PythonBasics
-Here are some basic facts about python to get to know it better There are files such as :
+Here are some basic facts about python to get to know it better.
+There are files such as :
 HowToPrintInPython.py
 that will show you how to print on Python,